Educational services provided within the school environment

 - Specialist teaching teams provide expertise and practical support to schools and families.
 The teams are made up of learning and language support specialist teachers and behaviour support specialist teachers and assistants.
 They work with schools, parents and other agencies to help pupils with learning and language difficulties and to help manage behaviour difficulties.

-- Education Welfare - offer support for schools and parents regarding the attendance, truancy and exclusion from school of pupils.
+- Inclusion - offer support for schools and parents regarding the attendance, truancy and exclusion from school of pupils.

 Please also see our webpage: Special educational needs and disabilities education support and advice for teachers.